codacy-badger/Generic.Service.RichDomain.DotNetCore2.2/README.md

 ....Controller code...
 ```

-### From version 1.1.1
 #### Attention this
-Now is not necessary the attibute has the same name of entity.
-After this version, for use auto generate lambda to filter is need make this:
+For use auto generate lambda to filter is need make this:

 ```
 //The entity is the same of above example.